 Make sure you get the liquid into the ear canal by holding your dog’s ear still.
 You can pour or squirt the liquid (at least one dropper full each time) into the ear canal.
 Then massage gently below the ear.

-Dr Kidd also recommends a mullein mix that’ll work on most ear infections.
-You can make your own or buy one at health food stores (one brand, HerbPharm, offers a good mullein-garlic oil).
+Herbalist and holistic veterinarian Randy Kidd DVM PhD recommends a mullein mix that works for most ear infections.
+You can make your own or buy one at health food stores.
+HerbPharm offers a good mullein-garlic oil.

 To make your own: